Take notice that the following hydroelectric application has been filed with the Commission and is available for public inspection.

 d.
 Applicant: Brookfield White Pine Hydro LLC (White Pine Hydro).

 f.
-Location: The existing project is located on the Kennebec River in Somerset County, Maine.
-The project does not occupy federal lands.
+Location: The existing project is located on the Saco River in the towns of Hiram, Baldwin, Brownfield, and Denmark within Oxford and Cumberland Counties, Maine.
+The project does not affect federal lands.

 j.
 This application is not ready for environmental analysis at this time.